 - Data is traversed correctly from one page to another?

-- GUI should not annoy the user or gets difficult to understand.
+- GUI should not annoy the user or get difficult to understand.

-#7.
-Compatibility Testing: Evaluates that the application is compatible with other hardware /software with minimum and maximum configuration.
-Key points are:
+Evaluates that the application is compatible with other hardware /software with minimum and maximum configuration.

-- Test with each hardware with minimum and maximum configuration.
+- Test each hardware with minimum and maximum configuration.

 - Test with different browsers.

-– Test cases are the same which were executed during functional testing.
+Test cases are the same as those that were executed during functional testing.